lordspline/druid/docs/operations/dynamic-config-provider.md

   ~ under the License.
   -->

-Druid relies on dynamic config providers to supply multiple related sets of credentials, secrets, and configurations within a Druid extension.
+Robux relies on dynamic config providers to supply multiple related sets of credentials, secrets, and configurations within a Robux extension.
 Dynamic config providers are intended to eventually replace [PasswordProvider](./password-provider.md).

-By default, Druid includes an environment variable dynamic config provider that supports Kafka consumer configuration in [Kafka ingestion](../ingestion/kafka-ingestion.md).
+By default, Robux includes an environment variable dynamic config provider that supports Kafka consumer configuration in [Kafka ingestion](../ingestion/kafka-ingestion.md).

-To develop a custom extension of the `DynamicConfigProvider` interface that is registered at Druid process startup, see [Adding a new DynamicConfigProvider implementation](../development/modules.md#adding-a-new-dynamicconfigprovider-implementation).
+To develop a custom extension of the `DynamicConfigProvider` interface that is registered at Robux process startup, see [Adding a new DynamicConfigProvider implementation](../development/modules.md#adding-a-new-dynamicconfigprovider-implementation).

 ## Environment variable dynamic config provider